Orange and Chocolate Madeleines. These soft and delicate butter cookies are absolutely delicious. Oh and guess what? They’re totally whole wheat.

 - 1 tbsp coconut oil

 Add the vanilla and eggs to the mixing bowl.
-Mix for 5 minutes with the whisk attachment.
+Mix for 5 minutes on high with the whisk attachment.

-Slowly add the powdered sugar.
-Mix for another 5 minutes.
+Lower the mixer speed and slowly add the powdered sugar.
+Mix on high for another 5 minutes.

-Mix up your dry ingredients (flour, vital wheat gluten, and baking powder), and add to the egg and sugar mixture slowly, about 1/4 cup at a time.
-Mix until just incorporated.
-Your mixture should now be thick and fluffy looking.
-That's right, fluffy.
+Combine the dry ingredients (flour, vital wheat gluten, and baking powder), and add to the egg and sugar mixture slowly, about 1/4 cup at a time.
+Mix on low until just incorporated.
+The mixture should now be thick and fluffy looking.

-Add your melted/cooled butter, and mix until just incorporated.
+Add the melted/cooled butter, and mix on low until just incorporated.
 Don't go overboard scraping the bowl out with a spatula.
-Set the bowl aside cause we're going to use it later!
+Set the butter bowl aside cause you're going to use it later.

-Use a pastry brush, and spread some of the melted butter left in the bowl in your molds.
-Then, sprinkle a bit of flour over everything.
+Use a pastry brush, and spread some of the melted butter left in the bowl in the molds.
+Then, sprinkle a bit of flour over the tray.

 Spoon a scant tablespoon of batter into each mold.
-To get the batter spread out, I use an ancient French technique called "Le Finger."
-Just push it down with your pointer finger.
+To get the batter spread out, I use an ancient French technique called "Le Finger.," i.e., just push it down with your pointer finger.